ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers: Results

-Table \ref{tab:dialogue_analysis} reports detailed statistics about dialogues.
-Dialogues in ArgSciChat are comparable in terms of dialogue turns with dialogues in other examined datasets.
-Compared with CoQA, dialogues in ArgSciChat are shorter in terms of the number of turns.
-However, ArgSciChat contains a higher percentage (50\%) of multi-sentence messages than other datasets.
-This observation is confirmed by the average number of tokens per message.
+Table \ref{tab:dialogue_analysis} reports the characteristics of dialogues in the compared datasets.
+In terms of the average number of dialogue turns, dialogues in \ArgSciChat are comparable with those in QuAC and Doc2Dial datasets.
+Compared with CoQA, dialogues in \ArgSciChat contain less dialogue turns. \ArgSciChat contains fewer dialogues than the other datasets.
+The limited number of dialogues in our dataset is symptomatic of expert domains where the data collection process is subject to tight requirements like matching scientists' schedules.
+The exchanged messages in \ArgSciChat are beyond text spans and consist of free-form textual sentences.
+In particular, \ArgSciChat contains a higher percentage (50\%) of multi-sentence messages than the other datasets.
+This observation is also confirmed by the average message length, i.e., the number of tokens per message.